<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 Add the Template

-To get started, you'll need to add the template workflow:
+To get started, add the template workflow:

 1. From the navigation menu, click Workflows.